Mark Gordon

-Mark Gordon (born March 14, 1957) is an American politician who is the 33rd governor of Wyoming since January 7, 2019.
+Mark Gordon (born March 14, 1957) is an American politician serving as the 33rd governor of Wyoming since January 7, 2019.
 A member of the Republican Party, he previously served as state treasurer; then-governor Matt Mead appointed him to that position on October 26, 2012, to fill the vacancy created by the death of Joseph Meyer.

 Early life and education

 Gordon was born in New York City, the son of Catherine (née Andrews) and Crawford Gordon.
 Gordon’s father grew up on Drumlin Farm, in Lincoln, Massachusetts.
 His parents married on October 27, 1945, at the First Unitarian Church of Kennebunk, Maine, before settling at their ranch in Kaycee, Wyoming, in 1947.

 Gordon’s paternal grandmother was the philanthropist Louise Ayer Hatheway.
 His paternal great-grandfather was the industrialist and mill magnate Frederick Ayer, founder of the American Woolen Company, and younger brother of the patent medicine tycoon James Cook Ayer, both of Lowell, Massachusetts.

 He is a nephew of the socialite Jean Gordon.
-Gordon is also a great-nephew by marriage of General George S. Patton, and a first cousin once removed of Major General George Patton IV.
+Gordon is also a great-nephew by marriage of General George S. Patton, and a first cousin once removed of General George Patton IV.
 He was raised on his family's ranch in Johnson County, Wyoming.
 He earned a Bachelor of Arts degree in history from Middlebury College in 1979.